kris92/Spirit_CBS/README.md

 ![MouseDesk loaded from a floppy](images/MouseDesk.jpeg)

 # Status
+Full code for System 2 will be released as soon as a stable minimal system will be available.
 | System | Date | Status |
 | --- | --- | --- |
 | System 1 | 2025-03-01 | Finished.<br>Floppy, SDCard, USB Keyboard, A2DVI working.<br>Prodos 2.4.2 Ok.<br>Some games tested.<br>FastChip splash screen displayed then froze.<br> |